Learn more about 0x: How, where, why (and why not) to buy.

 Even if/when the Ethereum blockchain finds a way to drop its gas costs to negligible levels, 0x’s potential to bridge ERC20 tokens might still find it being widely used.

-ZRX might be a relatively safe token, but it may not see the same explosive growth as other tokens.
-And if it does you might want to find out why, because someone either abruptly dropped a lot of money into it or something exciting just happened elsewhere.
+ZRX might be viewed as a relatively safe token, but that may mean that it won't see the same explosive growth as other tokens.
+If there is sudden growth, you probably want to find out why.
+Perhaps someone abruptly dropped a lot of money into ZRX or something exciting just happened elsewhere.
+As always. it's important to conduct due diligence before considering buying ZRX.